blues/app-accelerators/accelerator-archive/20-motor-monitor-and-vibration/README.md

 ### Configure Vibration Sensing

 Vibration sensing is configured using a number of distinct requests.
-Each request given below should be pasted into the in-browser terminal separately.
+Each request given below should be pasted into the In-Browser Terminal separately.

 #### card.motion.mode